-Jason Szanyi is Deputy Director of the Center for Children’s Law and Policy, where he oversees the Center’s work to end dangerous and inhumane conditions for youth in custody, collaborates with communities to eliminate racial and ethnic disparities in the juvenile justice system, and helps public officials reduce the unnecessary incarceration of children.
-Jason also has extensive experience helping jurisdictions implement the federal Prison Rape Elimination Act (PREA) in juvenile justice facilities.
+Jason Szanyi is the Deputy Director of the Center for Children’s Law and Policy, where he works to achieve the Center’s mission of eliminating racial and ethnic disparities in the youth justice system, implementing alternatives to incarceration, and ending dangerous and inhumane conditions for youth in custody.
 Since joining the Center in 2009, Jason has worked with or trained officials in over two dozen states, cities, and counties.
-He provides long-term technical assistance to jurisdictions that are implementing systems change, in addition to engaging in research, writing, and administrative and legislative advocacy for juvenile justice reform.
-In 2015, Jason was recognized by the John D. and Catherine T. MacArthur Foundation as a Next Generation Champion for Change because of his leadership in youth justice reform.
+He provides long-term technical assistance to jurisdictions that are implementing systems change, in addition to engaging in research, writing, and administrative and legislative advocacy for youth justice reform.
+In 2015, Jason was recognized by the John D. and Catherine T. MacArthur Foundation as a Next Generation Champion for Change for his leadership in youth justice reform.

-Jason joined the Center in 2009 as a Skadden Fellow.
-As part of his project, he partnered with the District of Columbia Public Defender Service’s Juvenile Services Program, representing incarcerated children from the District in a variety of legal proceedings.
-Jason has also worked with the Government of India on reforms to its juvenile justice system as part of Harvard Law School’s Child Advocacy Program.
-Jason co-teaches a seminar on juvenile justice at American University’s Washington College of Law and has lectured on the juvenile justice system at several other law schools and universities.
-In 2013, Jason was named a Wasserstein Public Interest Fellow by Harvard Law School’s Office of Public Interest Advising.
+Jason originally joined the Center as a Skadden Fellow through a partnership with the District of Columbia Public Defender Service’s Juvenile Services Program.
+Jason has lectured on the juvenile justice system at several law schools and universities, and he has served as a Wasserstein Public Interest Fellow at Harvard Law School.
 Jason is a graduate of Northwestern University and Harvard Law School.

 Stepping Back from Solitary Confinement, University of Baltimore School of Law Center for Families, Children, and the Courts, Aug.
 1, 2012.